tonysjohn/e-Commerce_Customer_Churn/README.md

 Hyperparameter tuning is performed using 5-fold Cross Validation.
 Note: Only Adaboost model hyperparameters have been tuned

 #### Results
-The XgBoost model is found to have the highest accuracy of 79.30% and high recall of 89.70%.
+The XgBoost model is found to have the highest accuracy of 79.30% and high recall of 89.70% on test dataset.

 | Model | TN | FP | FN | TP | Accuracy | Recall | Precision | AUC |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |